Nia Long: Career

-Long has acquired supporting roles in a number of movies such as Friday and Made in America.
+Long has had supporting roles in a number of films such as Friday and Made in America.
 She has also played a leading role, or was a member of the primary ensemble, in several films, including Soul Food, Love Jones, Boiler Room, Big Momma's House, Are We There Yet?, and The Best Man.
-Ice Cube has starred with her in four films, while (fellow Westchester High alum) Regina King has starred with her in two.
-Long has also starred alongside Michael Beach in the movie Soul Food and on the TV series Third Watch.
+Ice Cube has starred with her in four films, while fellow Westchester High alum Regina King has starred with her in two.
+Long has also starred alongside Michael Beach in the film Soul Food and on the TV series Third Watch.

 Long made a cameo appearance in the video for Kanye West's "Touch the Sky".
-She also directed Yolanda Adams's music video for "This Too Shall Pass".
-Long won a NAACP Image Award for Outstanding Actress in a Drama Series in 2004 for her performance on Third Watch.
+She also directed Yolanda Adams's video for "This Too Shall Pass".
+Long won an NAACP Image Award for Outstanding Actress in a Drama Series in 2004 for her performance on Third Watch.
 She co-directed and appeared in Ashanti's music video, "Baby", and made a guest appearance on the sitcom Living Single during its first season.
 She originally voiced Roberta Tubbs on The Cleveland Show before being replaced by Reagan Gomez-Preston.

 Long later appeared in the 2013 film The Best Man Holiday, reprising her role from the original 1999 film.
 Unlike the original film, however, her character is in an interracial relationship with a white man.
 After Long was revealed to be pursuing an interracial relationship in the film, she explained: "We're living in a modern world where it happens and it's OK and it's no disrespect to any black man.
 I love black men, but the reality is the sistahs are marrying white men and the brothas are marrying white women and that's the world that we live in and it's not to be judged, and if it works for you then embrace it".
-Director Malcolm D. Lee also supported the interracial relationship being portrayed in the film.
-"African-American women who are extremely successful can't always find black male counterparts on that level so it's a little bit of a reflection of reality that black women are starting to date outside their race — and why not?"
+Director Malcolm D. Lee also supported the interracial relationship being portrayed in the film: "African-American women who are extremely successful can't always find black male counterparts on that level so it's a little bit of a reflection of reality that black women are starting to date outside their race — and why not?"